Machine-Learning Recognition of Dzyaloshinskii-Moriya Interaction from Magnetometry

 In our particular case, we empirically observed that the average log distance between the proper distribution and the output ($\Delta x=\langle\ln{[\vec{f}(d_{\textrm{pred}})]-\ln{\vec{y}}}\rangle$) is strongly correlated with $d_{\textrm{pred}}$.
 This can be seen in Fig. \ref{fig:FigureFourConfidence}(a), where the variance of $d_{0}$ is illustrated for different combinations of $\Delta x$ and $d_{\textrm{pred}}$.
 We can then identify a linear function that separates the confident and uncertain predictions, $\Delta x=\frac{d_{\textrm{pred}}}{0.2}+0.9$, as shown by the red line in Fig. \ref{fig:FigureFourConfidence}(a).
 To further examine the validity of such observations, we illustrate the relation between $\Delta x$ and the absolute error in Fig. \ref{fig:FigureFourConfidence}(b), where the confident predictions are mainly contributed by those with errors less than $20\%$.
 Note that we do have correct predictions above the dark line in Fig. \ref{fig:FigureFourConfidence}(b), which are essentially lucky guesses since the corresponding variance is large, as shown in Fig. \ref{fig:FigureFourConfidence}(a).
 Finally, we define the overall metric of confidence within $(0,1)$ by $\xi[\vec{y},d_{\textrm{pred}}(\vec{y})]=\sigma[-\alpha(\Delta x-\frac{d_{\textrm{pred}}}{0.2}-0.9)]$, which is a sigmoid function centered at the red line in Fig. \ref{fig:FigureFourConfidence}(a), with the tolerance modulated by $\alpha$.
 As shown in Figs. \ref{fig:FigureFourConfidence}(c-e), when modulating $\alpha$ one can eventually separate the confident predictions from the entire test set.
 This is not possible with a conventional regression model where the only output information is the prediction.
 Note that $\xi[\vec{y},d_{\textrm{pred}}(\vec{y})]$ is not unique and the boundary of confident predictions is not necessarily a linear function.
 In principle, one can build another neural network to find a $\xi[\vec{y},d_{\textrm{pred}}(\vec{y})]$ that performs better, which is beyond the scope of this work.

 To conclude, we demonstrate that the magnitude of the DMI is indeed contained in the hysteretic magnetometry data.
 Without any information of spin-texture details, a CNN can recognize the DMI magnitude from feature-rich FORCs with an error of $\sim15\%$.
 The prediction is particularly confident when the intrinsic perpendicular easy-axis anisotropy is comparable to the shape anisotropy, which can be fine-tuned in experiments.
 This brings about the possibility to evaluate the magnitude of DMI without any spin-texture characterization.
-This result also suggests that there may exist a model that relates the DMI magnitude with the ensemble-averaged magnetization, which invites further theoretical investigations.
+Future directions to improve accuracy in applications to experimental data include the generation of higher resolution simulation data within parameter ranges of particular experimental interest, as well as the injection of noise into the training data.
+Our results also suggest that there may exist a model that relates the DMI magnitude with the ensemble-averaged magnetization, which invites further theoretical investigations.

 The database ``HoyaFORCs'' and the example code to train the CNN are available at https://github.com/bfugetta/HoyaFORCs